 This is a brief description of the various stages in the development of Stepping Stones...

 In 1869, Methodist clergyman, Thomas Stephenson, set up the National Children’s Home charity (now known as Action for Children) in London.
-They later set up the Children’s Home for Orphans called Killay House in Swansea.
+The NCH set up their Swansea Branch at Killay House, Gower Road in 1948.
 Mr and Mrs Crimp were managers of the hostel and Rev. Ron Dyer the Chaplin.
 The Sketty Methodists’ Young Wives group, which included Joy Dyer, Caroline Crimp and Margaret Hancock, were inspired to form The Killay Family Support Group after watching some slides of a National Children’s Home in Ebly in Gloucestershire where the staff worked on a one to one basis with a small group of severely disabled children.
 This, together with the experience of Joy Dyer gave the group the impetus to approach Sister Peggy, who was the superintendent of Killay House.
 She gave her approval and support for the initial plan.
 It took a year of hard persuasion before approval was finally granted by Stephenson Hall in London.
 It was in October 1979, that Killay Family Support Group (KFSG) opened it's doors of a large, warm hut in the grounds of Killay House to receive its first families.
 The aim was to support the parents and help the children up to the age of 5 years.
 The Swansea Methodist circuit which stretches from Gower to Pontardawe provided the vital financial donations and the necessary volunteers to run the facility.
 Dr Agarwal, Consultant Paediatrician of Singleton Hospital initially referred five children to the KFSG and continued to support the Centre, until he retired.
 (Stepping Stones is now a well-recognised project and children are referred from all paediatricians).

 KFSG had an ‘inclusive’ philosophy, where parents and referred children would work and play with their siblings and other pre-school children from the community.
 It was seen as a group for mutual support.
 Veronica Wood was one of the latter group of parents.
 She, with other parents, went on to set up PIP, Parents in Partnership, reinforcing the mutual help and strength available in the ‘inclusive’ approach.